Posted on: July 9, 2020 by

 Both pandemics and wildfires are long, constantly evolving crises; the pandemic has been ongoing since February (with no signs of stopping), and wildfires can last for weeks or months at a time.
 A shift in wind direction or a new outbreak can mean an entire change in response efforts.
 Authorities will need to be extra vigilant and more communicative, both internally among wildfire crew and externally to citizens and businesses.
 How will changes in pandemic response affect wildfire suppression efforts and vice versa?
 Will different methods of communication have to be used?
 How do you balance messages of concern for the pandemic and for wildfires?

 One unique takeaway from pandemic/wildfire season is the dual use of masks, as many people are already wearing them to help prevent the spread of COVID-19.
 However, only N95 masks are capable of protecting the wearer from wildfire smoke – and smoke can be widespread; it’s not uncommon to see people several towns away from the fire’s edge to be wearing masks as the wind blows the smoke.
 It’s important that enough masks are produced for first responders, front-line medical workers, and citizens.
 Has the supply chain been restored after the initial wave of COVID-19?
 Will there be enough masks to meet the evolving demand of wildfire smoke and coronavirus response?

-The Fire Management Board has already created several guidelines for fighting wildfires during the coronavirus pandemic and serves as a great place to reference when updating your emergency plans.
+The Fire Management Board has already created several guidelines for fighting wildfires during the coronavirus pandemic and serves as a great place to reference when updating your emergency incident management software.
 It’s important to keep up to date on best practices as well as maintain a sense of empathy.
 Times are hard, and we need everyone to work together in order to weather these crises.